 Check the level of the stand and the aquarium that they are balanced and not tilted on one side.

-If the aquarium is tilted balance it with log of wood or any other material.
+If the aquarium is tilted balance it with a log of wood or any other material.

-Tilted aquarium would put pressure on one side and eventually leak or break.
-Do add foam or soft Polystyrene sheet below the aquarium.
+The tilted aquarium would put pressure on one side and eventually leak or break.
+Do add foam or a soft Polystyrene sheet below the aquarium.

 Filling and Testing

 Fill the tank with water and test the equipment, plugin all of them and let them run for a few hours.